Milkroundabout/lxc-mgr/README.md

 the tool is a mixture of lxc api calls and wappers around the lxc-* shell commands

+it has a simple verb noun syntax

+    smr <verb> <noun>

+where verb is one of a set of known commands list, start, stop, shell and noun corresponds to a container short name

+if no verb is supplied, the default is assumed (list) if no noun is supplied, the verb is applied to all of the known nouns

+e.g.
+- `smr` -> list all containers
+- `smr start` -> ask all containers to start
+- `smr stop foo` -> ask container foo to stop

 ## example usage

 listing all known smr containers